joshuaalpuerto/mcp-agent/README.md

     *   **Parallelization** - coming soon.
     *   **Evaluator-optimizer** - coming soon.
 *   **Memory (`SimpleMemory`):**  Provides basic in-memory message history for conversational agents.

+## Architecture: Why Connection Manager + Aggregator?

+The framework uses a two-layer architecture to efficiently manage MCP server connections:

+**Connection Manager (Global):**
+- Maintains a single instance of each MCP server connection across the entire application
+- Prevents duplicate server connections when multiple agents need the same tool
+- Example: If Agent1 and Agent2 both need a file system tool, only one file system server is spawned

+**Aggregator (Per-Agent):**
+- Each agent has its own aggregator that provides access to its specific set of tools
+- The aggregator references tools from the global connection manager
+- Acts as a tool provider interface for its assigned agent

+**Benefits:**
+- **Resource Efficiency:** Avoid spinning multiple instances of the same MCP server
+- **Connection Reuse:** Share server connections across agents when possible
+- **Isolation:** Each agent only sees the tools it's configured to use
+- **Scalability:** Add new agents without duplicating existing server connections

 ## Acknowledgements